 This creed that Sandi Pressley lives by exemplifies her belief in her own success.
 Sandi, a master communicator, was selling advertising when several of her clients suggested she should try selling real estate.
 She took their advice and soon realized her passion for selling.
 “I chose to go into real estate because your success is directly related to the level of your drive and determination,” says Sandi.

 She started her career with Presley Homes and then to Lee Welsh Real Estate.
 “I owe a lot of my success to the support I received from Lee Welsh.”
 She also co-owned an ERA franchise for over two years, sold it and in 1990 went to RECA Better Homes & Gardens Real Estate.
 Sandi was the top-producing broker for 10 years consecutively for the entire Better Homes & Gardens International Real Estate Network.
 Coldwell Banker Legacy purchased the RECA Better Homes and Garden franchise in 2000.
 Being a part of the largest brokerage in New Mexico, Sandi continues to soar to new heights locally as well as Internationally.
 She has continually achieved being one of the top 10 brokers in the entire World for Coldwell Banker.
-Her incredible drive and tenacity has earned her 39 years of recognition on both local and national levels.
+Her incredible drive and tenacity has earned her 40 years of recognition on both local and national levels.
 Since 1979 this nationally renowned REALTOR® has been a leader in the real estate industry.
+About 150 of Sandi’s 200 special recognition awards and plaques are displayed on her office walls.

 Sandi thrives on competition – competition fueled by a seemingly unlimited amount of energy and positive thinking.
 “It takes more energy to be negative than positive,” she says.
 “When people are talking to me, they want to feel good about everything they’re doing,” Sandi explains.
 “It’s up to me to make them feel good and I do that by being positive about everything.